rsvim/rfc/1-TUI/1-Rendering.md

 - Global variable `console`.
 - And even punctuations: semicolon `;`, parentheses `()`, brackets `{}`.

 Escaping codes need to prepend and append extra codes to add these effects, this also increase the payload flushing to terminal device.
-For example now we want to print the `function` keyword with <b style='color:red'>red</b> color, and reset color after it:
+For example now we want to print the `function` keyword with $${\color{red}red}$$ color, and reset color after it:

 ```bash
 \x1b[38;5;{31}mfunction\x1b[0m